ocaml/ocaml/CONTRIBUTING.md

 the compiler is the balance between the increased complexity of the compiler code and the expected benefits of the benchmark.
 Contributors are asked to bear this in mind when making submissions.

+## Collective maintenance

+Proposing changes to the OCaml compiler contribution generates "maintenance work" for other people.
+Maintenance work includes, for
+example:

+- reviewing Pull Requests or language change proposals,

+- considering change suggestions and giving feedback to turn them into actionable issues,

+- implementing bug fixes or feature requests of general interest,

+- improving the documentation of the tools or other usability aspects,

+- or documenting or clarifying the codebase to preserve and improve our ability to change it in the future.

+Doing this collective maintenance work is a selfless task, and we typically have much fewer people willing to to do it than people willing to submit new language features or generally evolve the codebase for their own specific needs.
+Without a collective effort to participate, we end up with a handful of people doing the vast majority of this collective maintenance work.
+This is exhausting, does not scale, and slows down the pace of improvement of the compiler distribution.

+To keep a healthy open source project, we need the total maintenance work performed by all contributors to scale proportionally with the total demand for maintenance work they generate.
+This can only work if as many contributors as possible perform some (possibly small) amount of maintenance work: collective maintenance.
+One could use the metaphor of a shared house: things work well when most people, not just a few people, participate to the house chores.

+If your contributions generate maintenance work for others -- in particular, if you spend a substantial effort working on a change to the language or compiler codebase meant to be eventually proposed upstream -- we expect that you will spend a fraction of your contribution time on maintenance tasks, typically on the parts of the compiler codebase that you are already working on.
+This approach is good for the project, and also for you: helping maintain the codebase will improve the quality of your own contributions, and the social ties created by infrequent collaboration with other contributors will be useful when submitting your own work.

 ## Contributor License Agreement